hashicorp/nomad/website/source/guides/advanced-scheduling/affinity.html.md

 }
 ```
 Note that we used the `affinity` stanza and specified `dc2` as the
 value for the [attribute][attributes] `${node.datacenter}`.
-We used the value
-`100` for the [weight][weight] which will cause the Nomad schedular to rank nodes
-in datacenter `dc2` with a higher score.
-Keep in mind that weights can range
-from -100 to 100, inclusive.
-Negative weights serve as anti-affinities.
+We used the value `100` for the [weight][weight] which will cause the Nomad schedular to rank nodes in datacenter `dc2` with a higher score.
+Keep in mind that weights can range from -100 to 100, inclusive.
+Negative weights serve as anti-affinities which cause Nomad to avoid placing allocations on nodes that match the criteria.

 ### Step 3: Register the Job `redis.nomad`